elhackeado/user-management/README.md

 ```

 ***Note: `config.env` contains very sensitive information, please make sure you remove the sensitive information before sharing it on public repository.***
+### how-to-use.txt
+This file contains the information regarding the basic functionalities of the application and how to use APIs of this applications.

 ### readenvvars.py
 This python file reads and initializes the variables from the `config.env` file.